karlambuckner/zoo/README.md

 ## Description

 _In this web application, the user can add newly-admitted animals and important information about them.
 The user can see a list of all animals and edit their information when need be.
-The list can by sorted by age for easy finding_
+The list can by sorted by age for easy finding._

 ## Specifications